For Darkroom Printers

 8×10 10.0 in 25.4 cm 254 mm

-Calculate Perfect Exposure Times for Any Darkroom Print Size
+Calculate Accurate Exposure Times for Darkroom Enlargements and Print Scaling

-This free darkroom print exposure calculator solves that problem by helping you calculate exactly how long to expose your paper when changing print sizes.
+This free darkroom print exposure calculator solves that problem by calculating accurate exposure times when enlarging or resizing black-and-white prints.

-This calculator helps you adjust your exposure time when making larger or smaller black and white prints in the darkroom — without wasting paper or doing endless test strips.
+This print exposure calculator helps you adjust exposure time when enlarging or resizing black-and-white prints in the darkroom, without wasting paper or relying on endless test strips.

-Whether you're scaling up from an 8×10 to a 16×20 or shrinking a work print down to a contact sheet, this tool gives you an accurate exposure time based on print size.
+Whether you’re scaling up from an 8×10 to a 16×20 enlargement or reducing a work print down to a contact sheet, the tool calculates an accurate exposure time based on print size so you can keep exposure consistent as you scale prints up or down.

-• Enter your original exposure time — the time that gave you a perfect print.
+• Step 1: Enter your original exposure time — the time that produced a finished print you’re happy with.

-• Click Calculate, and you’ll get a new exposure time based on the standard “linear dimension squared” method.
-This works great for most enlargements and reductions.
+• Step 4: Click Calculate to get a new exposure time based on print size changes — a reliable method for most enlargements and reductions.

 🔵 Precision Mode (Bellows Factor Formula)

-• Enter your negative width (use the film format reference table if you’re not sure).
+• Step 2: Enter your negative width so the calculator can apply the correct bellows factor (use the film format reference table if needed).

-• Enter your new print width — the size you want to make now.
+• Step 5: Enter the new print width on the easel for the enlargement or reduction you want to make.

 Frequently Asked Questions

-Answers to common questions about exposure adjustments, film formats, and how this tool fits into your darkroom printing workflow.
+Answers to common questions about exposure adjustments, print scaling, film formats, and using this tool in your darkroom printing workflow.

 What does this calculator actually do?